 Fire alarm systems report directly to the Public Safety Communications Center and are monitored on a twenty-four hour basis.
 Any fire, smoke or suspicious odor condition should be immediately reported to Public Safety by calling 570-484-2278 or 711 for emergencies using a University phone.
 Never hesitate to report these conditions, even if you are not sure there is a fire.
 If a fire condition exists but was extinguished, Public Safety must still be called.
 If 911 is called directly, make a follow-up call to Public Safety so they may meet and facilitate the fire department response.

 Residence halls are all equipped with fire safety systems.
-Please refer to the chart below for information on each residence hall facility.

 Fire Drills, Evacuation and Fire Safety Education